Kir-Antipov/smart-recipes/README.md

 ### `fabric:mods_loaded`

-Returns true if all of the specified mods are loaded.
+Returns true if all the specified mods are loaded.

 ```jsonc
 "conditions": {